top of page

 Throughout my career, I’ve had the privilege of leading and supporting people at every level—from housekeepers to hospital vice presidents.
 My clients have included healthcare C-suite executives, university provosts, procurement leaders, and operational vice presidents.
 I’ve always preferred being in the business, not just over it.
 I engage personally, treat everyone with respect, thank people for their contributions, and consistently ask, “How can I support you?”

 I didn’t start out that way.
-I’ll be the first to admit that my early career was a learning journey—one shaped by mentors who coached me, lifted me through failure, and cheered me forward.
+I’ll be the first to admit that my early career was a steep learning journey—one shaped by mentors who coached me, lifted me through failure, and cheered me forward.
 That humility remains at the core of who I am today.

 Growth and Trust